• Skip to content

 2. The Word of God is Central to Discipleship and Growth in Christ

 Reading and studying the Bible are not add-ons to the Christian life, they are central and absolutely essential to our growth and maturity as believers.
-They becomes the spiritual barometer that determines whether we are thriving or dying in our spiritual life.
+They become the spiritual barometer that determines whether we are thriving or dying in our spiritual life.
 We do not worship Scripture, but the Written Word (the Bible) leads us to greater understanding of and intimacy with the Living Word (Jesus).
 If you want to grow and mature as a Christian, you must be a man or woman of the Word.

 Learn more about the importance of Scripture in your life.

-5. Cultivating Daily Intimacy with God
+5. Cultivate Daily Intimacy with Jesus Christ

 Learn more about how to cultivate daily intimacy with Jesus.